WellnessLab/trackers_api/README.md

         }
     };
 ```
-Finally, define the method to handle the MI Band device that was found by the `ScanCallback`.
+Finally, define the method to connect to the MI Band device that was found by the `ScanCallback`.
 ```
 private void connectToMiBand(BluetoothDevice device) {
         this.miBand.connect(device, new ActionCallback() {